LdBeth/CLASSLIB/README.md

 # Project goal(s)
-Create an archive for CLASSLIB in a implementation independent format that should take trvival efforts to port to any APL2 compatible implementations.
+Create an archive for CLASSLIB in a implementation independent format that should take trvival efforts to port to any APL2 compatible implementations (if UTF-8 is supported or encoding conversion can be done).

 # TODO list